brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 strongly suspect that
-anyone who thinks that their foot health depends on the height of their shoes **should not be hiking on the Long Trail.** The terrain is insanely rough and, when push comes to shove, your shoes are not going to provide any significant ankle protection against the steep, muddy, rocky, rooty, blown-down, tangled treadway that is the LT.
+anyone who thinks that their foot health depends on the height of their shoes **should not be hiking on the Long Trail.** The terrain is insanely rough and, when push comes to shove, your shoes are not going to provide any significant ankle protection against the uneven, steep, muddy, rocky, rooty, blown-down, tangled treadway that is the LT.
 Instead, take a another few months of prep using a combination of weight training and elastic "Theraband" training.
 When you feel confident hiking on challenging terrain wearing normal trail-running sneakers you are ready to go.
 Before that, you are probably an injury waiting to happen.
+Of course, if you wear a certain kind of boot/shoe because it's comfortable for you, that's what you should wear.

 NOTE: My characterization of the LT trail conditions is not meant to be a criticism of the GMC trail maintainers.
 To the contrary, the trail is very well maintained.